joyceycodes/JamPackd/journals/marble.md

 - working with Z on frontend and discussing project overall with team
 - realized we didn't need update user so we're scrapping that as a part of MVP and moving on to other endpoints.
 - began working on update and delete playlist

+11/22/22

+- working with James on Update playlist